DuinoPilot/Sanguino/README.md

 and then create another folder inside that folder called avr.
 Now move the sanguino directory inside that folder.
 The structure would look like this:

-/hardware/avr/sanguino/etc.
+/hardware/sanguino/avr/etc.

-For more information see the following site: [http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware](http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware) or send me an email at <a href="mailto:kristianl@tkjelectronics.dk?Subject=BalanduinoAndroidApp">kristianl@tkjelectronics.dk</a>.
+For more information see the following sites: [http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware](http://www.arduino.cc/en/Guide/Environment#thirdpartyhardware) and [http://code.google.com/p/arduino/wiki/Platforms1](http://code.google.com/p/arduino/wiki/Platforms1) or send me an email at <a href="mailto:kristianl@tkjelectronics.dk?Subject=BalanduinoAndroidApp">kristianl@tkjelectronics.dk</a>.